meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 meshStack also regularly generates a preview of the chargeback statement for the current month, providing real-time cost data.
 This preview includes all tenant usage reports that meshStack expects to be finalized before the end of the chargeback period.
 The chargeback statement preview is available on the Chargeback Statements page, where it will be marked with an `Open` status label in the Status column.

-> Please note ote that meshStack currently only generates a preview for the currently active chargeback period.
+> Please note that meshStack currently only generates a preview for the currently active chargeback period.
 > A tenant usage report that will finalize in the next chargeback period will not be included in the current period's
 > preview.